-If you have any questions please feel free to contact our office located in Havre de Grace, MD.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Elderly and their Feet
+If you have any questions please feel free to contact our office located in Havre de Grace, MD .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about How to Deal with Athlete's Foot

 Blisters are prone to making everyday activities extremely uncomfortable.
 If your feet are hurting, contact Dr. Richard Silverstein of Union Foot Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.